View this document as: a single page | multiple pages.

 The CSP SHALL use authoritative or credible sources that meet the following criteria.

-An authoritative source is the issuing source of identity evidence or attributes, or has direct access to the information maintained by issuing sources, such as state DMVs for driver’s license data and the Social Security Administration for Social Security Cards and Social Security Numbers.
-An authoritative source may also be one that provides or enables direct access to issuing sources of evidence or attributes, such as the American Association of Motor Vehicle Administrators’ Driver’s License Data Verification (DLDV) Service.
+An authoritative source is the issuing source of identity evidence or attributes or has direct access to the information maintained by issuing sources.
+Examples of issuing sources include state departments of motor vehicles for driver’s license data and the Social Security Administration for Social Security cards and numbers.
+An example of an authoritative source that provides or enables direct access to issuing sources is the American Association of Motor Vehicle Administrators’ Driver’s License Data Verification (DLDV) Service.

-A credible source is an entity that can provide or validate the accuracy of identity evidence and attribute information.
-In addition to being subject to regulatory oversight (such as the Fair Credit Reporting Act (FCRA)), a credible source has access to attribute information that can be traced to an authoritative source, or maintains identity attribute information obtained from multiple sources that is correlated for accuracy, consistency, and currency.
-Examples of credible sources are credit bureaus that are subject to the FCRA.
+A credible source has access to attribute information that can be traced to an authoritative source or maintains identity attribute information obtained from multiple sources that is correlated for accuracy, consistency, and currency.
+Credible sources are subject to regulatory oversight (e.g., the Fair Credit Reporting Act).

 Identity Verification

-The goal of identity verification is to establish, to a specified level of confidence, the linkage between the claimed validated identity and the real-life applicant engaged in the identity proofing process.
+The goal of identity verification is to establish the linkage between the claimed validated identity and the real-life applicant engaged in the identity proofing process to a specified level of confidence.
 In other words, verification provides assurance that the applicant presenting the evidence is the rightful owner of that evidence.

 Identity Verification Methods

-The CSP SHALL verify the linkage of the claimed identity to the applicant engaged in the identity proofing process through one or more of the following methods.
-Section 4 provides acceptable verification methods at each IAL.
+The CSP SHALL verify the linkage between the claimed identity to the applicant engaged in the identity proofing process through one or more of the following methods.

 Knowledge-based verification (KBV) or knowledge-based authentication SHALL NOT be used for identity verification.